 “Plus, if I didn’t give it a go, I think I would always regret it,” said Kim.

-Her employment services provider Tursa then referred Kim to ETC’s New Business Assistance with NEIS Program for business start-up support.
+Her employment services provider Tursa then referred Kim to ETC’s New Business Assistance with NEIS Program (now known as the Self-Employment Assistance program as of 1 July 2022) for business start-up support.

 The NEIS Program offers accredited small business training and personalised support to help those wanting to become a small business owner.